Swimming in the Stars

-"Swimming in the Stars" is a song recorded by American singer Britney Spears for her ninth studio album, Glory (2016).
-It was written by Matthew Koma, Dan Book, and Alexei Misoul in 2015, and was not released during the initial release of the album; the track only appears on its 2020 deluxe reissue.
-The song was met with positive reception by critics.
+"Swimming in the Stars" is a song by American singer Britney Spears from the 2020 deluxe edition of her ninth studio album, Glory (2016).
+It was released as the second single from the album's 2020 reissues, and overall fourth single from the album, on December 2, 2020, coinciding with the singer's 39th birthday.
+The song was conceived during the initial recording of Glory, with the track being written in 2015 by the producers Matthew Koma and Dan Book, with an additional writing provided by Alexei Misoul.
+It is an electropop ballad that focuses on optimism and escapism over a synth groove.

-"Swimming in the Stars" became available for pre-order as part of the Urban Outfitters's "11/11 Singles Day" promotion as an exclusive 12-inch vinyl single on November 11, 2020.
-It was released to digital music providers on December 2, 2020 as the fourth single from Glory, coinciding with Spears's 39th birthday.
-"Swimming in the Stars" peaked at number three in Malaysia and within the top 20 in Hungary.
+"Swimming in the Stars" was announced through becoming available for pre-order as a part of the Urban Outfitters's "11/11 Singles Day" promotion as an exclusive 12-inch vinyl single on November 11, 2020.
+The song received positive reviews from music critics, whom praised its production and positive message.
+The single was successful in Malaysia and Hungary, respectively charting at numbers three and thirteen.

 Background and composition

 "Swimming in the Stars" was written by Matthew Koma, Dan Book, and Alexei Misoul in 2015 when Koma revealed he had been working with Spears though his tracks never made it on to the initial release of the album.
 During an interview with PopCrush, Koma said that Spears is "extremely talented" and is "super surreal to sit there and hear [her] sing one of your songs".
 The song was recorded in 2016.

 "Swimming in the Stars" is an electropop ballad containing a synth-laden groove.
 The song contains optimistic and catchy lyrics with dreamy escapism spread throughout its chorus.
 According to Jenzia Burgos of StyleCaster, the song is reminiscent of Spears's interest in astrology, with giving an example of the song's bridge, where she is singing about her sister zodiac sign: "What if we could float here forever? / In these Gemini dreams together".